microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 .\build.ps1
 ```

-5. script will generate a file named **COE Toolkit Command Line Interface.pdf** in the docs folder
+5. The script will generate a file named **COE Toolkit Command Line Interface.pdf** in the docs folder

 ## Spell Check Process